Common Someone who starts an organization. A Founder may or may not also be the Executive Director of an organization. Challenges

 - Taking a break allows you to remember there is life outside of the sanctuary.
 Hobbies, trips, museums, and more all exist outside of the sanctuary bubble.
 Remembering this can help develop your sense of self outside of the sanctuary so when the time comes to delegate more duties to others, you will have this to fall back on.
 This can also help ease merged identities of the sanctuary and the founder.

 Now that we have discussed common experiences many founders face, let’s take a look at one of the most important things a founder can do to help ensure the stability and longevity of the sanctuary they have worked so hard to build: Succession Planning.

 Succession planning is a critical aspect of sanctuary stability and an important responsibility for founders.
-It is never too early to start developing a succession plan.
+It is never too early to start developing a A formal or informal plan of what happens when a Founder, Executive Director, or other major member of an organization leaves the organization or is incapacitated..
 In addition to the many other benefits of a well-crafted succession plan, it can also help founders think about when and how they might choose to step back from sanctuary responsibilities, and have thoughtful discussions with the board regarding the vision for the sanctuary.
 From there, together founders and board members can discuss the ideal attributes the next “generation” of sanctuary leadership will embody for the ultimate growth and sustainability of the sanctuary.
 Read our full resource on succession planning here!

 Beware Of Founder’s Syndrome!

 You may have heard of the dreaded “Founder’s Syndrome” or “Founderitis”.
 It may sound like an insidious disease that creeps around looking for founders to infect.
 However, at its simplest state, Founder’s Syndrome merely refers to the understandable difficulty many founders experience when it comes time for organizational change, including the possibility of founders stepping down from their regular roles and responsibilities which they have generally held for a long time.